MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/codeql-windows-driver-roletypecorrectlyused.md

 // Copyright (c) Microsoft Corporation.
 // Licensed under the MIT license.

-//Macros to enable or disable a code section that may or maynot conflict with this test.
+//Macros to enable or disable a code section that may or may not conflict with this test.
 #define SET_DISPATCH 1

 //Template function.
 Not used for this test.